becwheatley/Predator-prey-ABM/README.md

 1. _global sensitivity analysis 1-calculate mean and median responses.R_ - takes the raw simulation data contained in the subfolders in the _Sensitivity analysis_ data folder and compiles the summarised data file (_predator-prey-model-global_sensitivity_analysis-parameter_sets_and_results-summarised.csv_)

 2. _global sensitivity analysis 2-multisensi sensitivity analysis.R_ - conducts the global sensitivity analysis on the summarised data file generated above.

+3. _global sensitivity analysis 3-examine how variation in individual parameters affects model responses_ - calculates how variation in each of the four most influential parameters per model response affects that model response.

 3. _experiments-obstacles and refuges.R_ - analyses the two raw data files in the _Obstacle vs refuge experiments_ data subfolder.